 Genetics.
-Certain HLA-D subtypes increase risk for Graves’ disease, and the disease tends to run in families
+Certain HLA-D subtypes increase risk for Graves’ disease.

 Iodine.
 Excess dietary iodine intake and iodine-rich medication (amiodarone) use may cause hyperthyroidism.
 Amiodarone may also cause thyroiditis.

 Physical findings may include a rapid heart rate and an enlarged thyroid.
 TSH is the most cost-effective assay for hyperthyroidism and should be the initial screening test.
 TSH is decreased in all types of hyperthyroidism, except when pituitary tumors produce TSH or the thyroid hormone feedback loop malfunctions.

 Free T4 concentration is increased; the magnitude of T4 elevation is correlated with the degree of biochemical disease.
 If TSH and T3 are elevated but T4 is normal, Graves’ disease or thyroid adenoma are likely causes.
 A total T3:T4 ratio greater than 20 is common in Graves’ disease.

 Once hyperthyroidism has been diagnosed, further testing can determine the underlying etiology.
 Thyroid stimulating immunoglobulins, antithyroglobin, and antithyroid peroxidase levels are often elevated in Graves’ disease—high titers can help establish the etiology of hyperthyroidism.
 A 24-hour radioactive iodine uptake scan is often necessary for diagnosis of Graves’ disease and exclusion of other disorders.
 Uptake is increased in Graves’ disease, toxic adenoma, and multinodular goiter and is decreased in thyroiditis, excessive iodine consumption, and overmedication with thyroid hormone supplementation.